Tips For Stress Free Travel

 - Keep the computer in a separate bag.
 They will scan it.

-- Don’t wear belts; check that there are no metal gadgets on your clothes as they might set off the alarm.
+- Don’t wear belts, and check that no metal gadgets are on your clothes, as they might set off the alarm.

 - Be prepared to take off shoes, if asked, and have them checked.